Voting in the Council of the European Union

 The procedures for voting in the Council of the European Union are described in the treaties of the European Union.
 The Council of the European Union (or simply "Council" or "Council of Ministers") has had its voting procedure amended by subsequent treaties and currently operates on the system set forth in the Treaty of Lisbon.
-The system is known as qualified majority voting.
+The system is known as qualified majority voting is a type of consociational democracy.